wenzel-lab/droplet_AInalysis/README.md

 # Introduction
 This repository implements machine learning to detect droplets on images.
-After the detection is performed, the dimentions of this images is calculated.
+After the detection is performed, the dimentions of this images are calculated.
 The dimentions can be shown in real time with a connected webcam or just for a single image.

 # Main functionalities
 There are two programms in this repository that a normal user would like to run: **test_functions.py** and **main.py**.